 TGbe editor: Please change the below paragraph as follows:

 The format of the MPDU Length field when transmitted by a non-DMG STA is shown in Figure 9-1207 (MPDU Length field format (non-DMG)).
 The MPDU Length Low subfield contains the 12 low order bits of the MPDU length.
-In a VHT or HE PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
+In a VHT(#4295), (11ax)HE, or EHT PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
 In an HT PPDU, the MPDU Length High subfield is reserved.

 TGbe editor: Please replace (9-13) with the following equation and the variable list remains unchanged as follows: